PuulFinance/puulfinance.github.io/_posts/2020-11-24-puul-intro.md

 Puul has also reduced the complexity of distributing fees and rewards from even thousands of farms and vaults into a few familiar concepts.

+### What's Coming

+We have some pools that are available now.
+Go the the [Puul Finanace App](https://puul.finance) and check them out.

+And please, keep checking back.
+You will see new pools appearing almost daily.